 - Expanding regional availability:

 - Availability in AWS Asia Pacific (Osaka): VMware Cloud on AWS will now be available in AWS Asia Pacific (Osaka), further improving reach for our global and regional customers.
 With this new regional availability, this service will be available across 19 AWS regions globally.
 Now with availability in 2 AWS regions in Japan (Tokyo and Osaka), Japanese customers will have greater control, interoperability, and local governance of their data so that they can run their mission critical workloads that have data sovereignty requirements locally while taking advantage of the flexibility, scalability, and increased security of the AWS cloud.
-Please note that currently only i3.metal instance type is available in AWS Asia Pacific (Osaka) region.
+Please note that the SDDC Groups with TGW feature is not currently available for SDDCs deployed in Osaka region.
 For regional availability and specific restrictions, please review the release notes.

 - Availability of i3en.metal instance type in AWS Europe (Milan): For customers in Italy, we announced VMware Cloud on AWS regional availability in AWS Europe (Milan) region for i3.metal instance type in VMware’s Fiscal Q2, 2022.
 Now, i3en.metal instance type is also available in AWS Europe (Milan) region which will help Italian customers migrate their storage intensive workloads to the cloud in a cost-effective manner